letlambdafree/radio/README.md

        radio TEST --> test url whether works or not.

-                      If failed, it logs the file named report.
+                      If failed, it logs on the file named report.